baklbakl/DuckLynx/info/info.md

 Setup flashing via UART.
 See https://github.com/REVrobotics/node-expansion-hub-ftdi/blob/main/src/EnterFirmwareUpdateMode.cc Use uDMA to speed up serial transfers?

+Make the button switch wifi bands - no idea how to do that

 ### Done
 RHSP
     Enable UART0
     Test TX/RX on UART0
+    Parse RHSP Frame
+    Respond to basic commands from hubDriver
+    Make handler for the different types of packet

 Enable faults
     See page 114 for what faults exist.